 The American Legion was chartered and incorporated by Congress in 1919 as a patriotic veterans organization devoted to mutual helpfulness.
-It is the nation’s largest wartime veterans’ service organization, committed to mentoring youth and sponsorship of wholesome programs in the community.
-The organization advocates patriotism and honor, promotes strong national security and continued devotion to fellow service members and veterans.
+It is the nation's largest wartime veterans' service organization, committed to mentoring youth and sponsorship of wholesome programs in the community.
+The organization advocates patriotism and honor, promotes strong national security, and continued devotion to fellow service members and veterans.
 The Ridgefield post was chartered in November 2007 and is best known for installing the flags at the roundabouts and along the streets in downtown Ridgefield.

-The Backyard Habitat Certification Program provides technical assistance, incentives, resources, and recognition to private property owners to restore native wildlife habitat, control invasive weeds, reduce pesticides, and manage stormwater at home.
+The Backyard Habitat Certification Program provides technical assistance, incentives, resources, and recognition to private property owners to restore native wildlife habitats, control invasive weeds, reduce pesticides, and manage stormwater at home.
 The program is designed to increase effective management of privately-held lands by partnering with communities.

 The Clark County Arts Commission supports the growing arts and cultural community and its many artists and performers.
 The Arts Commission strives to stimulate participation and growth in the arts throughout Clark County by increasing access to the arts and encouraging the community to cultivate a thriving environment of creative expression and appreciation for the Arts.

 The Council for the Homeless is dedicated to helping everyone in Clark County have the opportunity for safe and affordable housing.
 Their mission is to lead the community’s efforts to prevent and end homelessness.
-For more information, visit their website.

 The Garden Club is a group of community members dedicated to making Ridgefield beautiful with various flowers and plants.
 They are responsible for assisting with the purchase of the hanging flower baskets in downtown Ridgefield and their volunteers plant and maintain the flower pots along the sidewalks in downtown Ridgefield.
 The club is 75+ years old, with a monument dedicated to the founders at Davis Park.